pasensio97/SDslam/README.md

 # 7. Processing your own sequences

 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM dataset for monocular or RGB-D cameras.
 We use the calibration model of OpenCV.
-See the examples to learn how to create a program that makes use of the SD-SLAM library and how to pass images to the SLAM system.
+See the examples to learn how to create a program that makes use of the SD-SLAM+ library and how to pass images to the SLAM system.
 RGB-D input must be synchronized and depth registered.

 ## Camera Calibration